-- Press 1 and then the softkey under the forward arrow that is currently displayed on the radio screen until the time 12H (hour) and 24H (hour), and the date MM/DD (month and day) and DD/MM (day and month) are displayed. - 2.
-Press the softkey under the desired option. - Press again to apply the selected default, or let the screen time out.
+- With the radio on, press ⊕ and then the softkey under the forward arrow that is currently displayed on the infotainment display until the time 12H (hour) and 24H (hour), and the date MM/DD (month and day) and DD/MM (day and month) are displayed. - 2.
+Press the softkey under the desired option.